seL4/microkit/docs/manual.md

 To obtain a bootable ISO image, a Multiboot 2-compliant bootloader must be used.
 Please refer to your bootloader's documentations.

-## x86_64 generic {#x86_64_generic_vtx}
+## x86-64 generic (with VT-x) {#x86_64_generic_vtx}

 This board supports x86-64 platforms with generic microarchitecture and virtualisation.

 This configuration assumes Intel VT-x support.
+AMD-V is (at this time) not supported by seL4, so running x86-64 virtual machines on Microkit will require an Intel CPU with VT-x.

 Currently, only 1 vCPU is supported per virtual machine on x86-64.

 The boot process is identical to [x86-64 generic](#x86_64_generic).